cosmos/cosmos-sdk/docs/architecture/adr-005-subscription.md

 `Address => []SubscriptionID // List of active/inactive subscriptions owned by the users`

-`Terms:{ID} => SubscriptionTerms`
+`Terms:{ServiceID} => SubscriptionTerms`

-`DueQueue:{Collector}{Name}{Period} => LinkedList<SubscriptionID> // FIFO queue of subscriptions for a given service and period.
+`DueQueue:{Collector}{ServiceID}{Period} => LinkedList<SubscriptionID> // FIFO queue of subscriptions for a given service and period.
 Note if a service allows for multiple periods, each period will maintain a separate queue.
 CONTRACT: All due subscriptions exist before all undue subscriptions.
 All subscriptions in DueQueue are active`

 `SubscriptionID => Subscription`